Croatian dinar

-The dinar was the currency of Croatia between 1991 and 1994.
-The ISO 4217 code was HRD.
+The Croatian dinar was the official currency of Croatia between 1991 and 1994, replacing the Yugoslav dinar.
+The currency's ISO 4217 code was HRD.

 History

 The Croatian dinar replaced the 1990 version of the Yugoslav dinar at par on 23 December 1991.
 It was a transitional currency introduced following Croatia's declaration of independence.
 During its existence, the dinar declined in value by a factor of about 70.
 On 30 May 1994, the dinar was replaced by the kuna at a rate of 1 kuna = 1000 dinara.
 The currency was not used in the occupied territories comprising the Republic of Serbian Krajina.